core-wg/comi/draft-ietf-core-comi.md

 #### Post example {#post-example}

 The example uses the interface list from {{ietf-system}}.
-Example is creating a new list instance of the container interface (SID = 1533):
+Example is creating a new list instance within the interface list (SID = 1533):

 ~~~~